 Key Difference Between Subtitles and Closed Captions

-- Subtitles encourage viewers to understand certain aspects of the video’s original language in their native speaking language.
+| Purpose | They help viewers understand the full context of the video, including music effects. | Subtitles encourage viewers to understand certain aspects of the video’s original language in their native language. |

-- Closed or open captions can appear anywhere on the video.
-They could be at the top, bottom, or any other ideal location to reinforce the message of the video.
+| Audio Details | Closed or open captions can appear anywhere on the video.
+They could be at the top, the bottom, or any other ideal location to reinforce the video’s message. | Subtitles are mostly placed at the bottom of the video screen so they don’t disturb the flow of the original video. |

-- Captions, whether open or closed, transcribe the audio in the same language to provide clarity of the video.
-If your content is in English, your captions will also be in English.
+| Language | Captions, whether open or closed, transcribe the audio in the same language to provide clarity of the video.
+If your content is in English, your captions will be in English as well. | Subtitles, on the other hand, display the video’s audio in a different language, helping viewers understand the video’s context. |

 How To Add Captions To A YouTube Video?